Cacti are a great indoor plant. They are low maintenance, hardy, and a great plant for people just getting into indoor plants.

 Cacti are succulents.
-Cacti have spines which are their leaves which have become adapted to help them to stained life in arid conditions.
+Cacti have spines, which are their leaves.
+Cacti have become adapted to help them to sustain life in arid conditions.
 The spines are in fact leaves and have been formed over many years as part of the evolutionary process.
 The main part of a cactus is the stem.
 This stem has a large mass to help maintain hydration.
 Having a larger mass to surface area means that water does not evaporate as quickly from the plant as it would do from other plants with leaves that have a large surface area compared to their overall mass.
 In most plants, the leaf is the main part where water evaporates.
 Some gardeners award prices for the length, width and style of spines on each cactus.
 This is the way that a particularly good example can be demonstrated and it is not always by the size or shape of the cactus.
 Vibrancy, abundance and size of flowers are also particularly impressive features.

 The spines although ornamental when prizes are issued at shows are a form of defence for the plants in the wild.
 The spines prevent animals from eating the succulent plants and this is especially important in dry areas where animals will be savaging for sources of hydration as well as nutrients for themselves.
 Cacti are relatively easy to maintain and do not require the same level of input as other house plants.
-However, looking after certain cacti and other succulents can be difficult because people tend to over water these plants and in fact a critical amount of water is often needed, which can be much less than people assume.
+However, looking after certain cacti and other succulents can be difficult because people tend to over-water these plants and in fact, a critical amount of water is often needed, which can often be much less than people assume.